In the beginning

 The Arch of Gibraltar

-The Penibétic Mountains
+The Penibétic Mountains and the Central Limestone Arch

 The Penibétic range, the southernmost of the Bétics, stretches 500 kilometres from Cadiz to Murcia and is 65 kilometres wide at its widest.